fxnai/fxn3d/README.md

 }
 ```

+> [!IMPORTANT]
+> When building for WebGL, make sure that the `Enable Exceptions` setting in Player Settings > Publishing Settings is set to `Full With Stacktrace`.
+Other exception modes will currently raise errors.

 ## Retrieving your Access Key
 Head over to [fxn.ai](https://fxn.ai) to create an account by logging in.
 Once you do, generate an access key: